proximax-storage/xpx-mainnet-chain-onboarding/vagrant-method/README.md

 ### Marvel at the chain's behaviour
-Once executed, you can easily witness a new chain will be created every 15 seconds by default and the log entry looks like this:
+Once executed, you can easily witness a new chain will be created every 15 seconds by default and the SYNC log entry looks like this:
 ```bash